ZacharyGeurts/AMOURANTHRTX/README.md

 Even grandma can copy and paste a file into @grok these days.
 o7 salute philosophy.
 Looking at a component usually means "yo' boys all systems activate"
 Compile time decides your friendlies, hold tight for cheese wheels.
+Then it is firehose cheese into water and sloped terrain for ... free?
 We keep file sizes small for AI coding (~800 lines on the big one)
 Feel free to open issues for anything.
 Questions, comments, assistance.
 @ZacharyGeurts on X.